opengovernment/opengovernment/README.md

 #### MongoDB (optional, for page view tracking)

     brew install mongodb

+Then startup MongoDB using the commands shown in the installer.

 #### GeoServer (optional, for vote maps)

 Download and run the [GeoServer Mac installer](http://geoserver.org/display/GEOS/Stable), then startup GeoServer

-GeoServer should now be available at `[http://localhost:8080/geoserver/web/](http://localhost:8080/geoserver/web/)` Below, there are full instructions on setting up GeoServer to work with OpenGovernment.
+GeoServer should now be available at [http://localhost:8080/geoserver/web/](http://localhost:8080/geoserver/web/) Below, there are full instructions on setting up GeoServer to work with OpenGovernment.

-#### DocSplit dependencies (optional, for DocumentCloud Viewer support)
+#### Docsplit dependencies (optional, for DocumentCloud Viewer support)

-Follow the instructions on [DocSplit's site](http://documentcloud.github.com/docsplit/#installation) for full dependency install instructions.
+Follow the instructions on [Docsplit's site](http://documentcloud.github.com/docsplit/#installation) for full dependency install instructions.
 Among the optional items, you will only need tesseract.

 ## General Installation